 A regional network for Scotland has recently been formed.

-in the summer of 2009.
-85 organisations and many individuals provided helpful responses
+makers and sets out the direction 85 organisations and many individuals provided helpful responses which were analysed

 and collated by the relevant subgroup of the Scottish Diabetes Group.
 The Improvement Plan continues the work set out